 Although people may feel relatively strong effects when they first begin taking Benzos, it’s easy for the body to develop a tolerance to the drug, thereby demanding people to take a larger dose in order to achieve the same effect.
 This can easily lead to dependence, addiction, and eventually, withdrawal.

 Benzos are also extremely dangerous when taken in combination with any other drugs, including other prescription medications and alcohol.

 First of all, in cases where people are addicted to Benzos, stopping use of them can lead to dangerous withdrawal effects, and so people need the oversight and advice of a therapist and/or Doctor in order to do so safely.
 Because Benzos affect brain activity by slowing it down, discontinuing use too quickly can lead to the brain activity speed increasing too quickly which can lead to seizures.

 Treatment for Benzos involves first, the monitoring of any withdrawal that people might go through.
 Therapy also entails addressing the mental and behavioral patterns and triggers that exist in connection with the drug use.

 Behavior and Stress

-A therapist can work with people to first help them discover both their unhealthy behaviors that led to the drug abuse, as well as any other behaviors, contexts, or even relationships, that may be connected.
+During teen depressant abuse treatment, a therapist can work with teens to first help them discover both their unhealthy behaviors that led to the drug abuse, as well as any other behaviors, contexts, or even relationships, that may be connected.
 This can be a crucial step toward people making a holistic recovery, where they no longer have the same vulnerability to return to using, and they’re prepared to live healthy lives.

 A therapist can also help people identify the potential stressors that perhaps triggered and/or sustained the drug abuse.
 This is important work for people to face, in that they may not be completely aware of the things that led up to their use and eventual abuse of the drug.
 Identifying and rectifying these factors allows people to not only recover from the past abuse, but also take preventative action for the future.